SEND INFORMATION REPORT

 |What are the expertise and training provisions for school staff in relation to students with SEND, and what specialist expertise can the school secure?

 School staff expertise and training:

-We have a SEND Department which is made up of a SENDCo, two senior Support Assistants and a team of Teaching/Learning Support Assistants.
+We have a SEND Department which is made up of a SENDCo, two senior Support Assistants and a team of Support Assistants.
 Within this team we have staff who have a range of experience, training and qualifications covering various special educational needs.
-Training is provided to all staff, including teachers and Teaching/Learning Support assistants, as the need arises.
-There is on-going training for all staff as well as opportunities to further develop skills.
+Training is provided to all staff, including teachers and Support Assistants, as the need arises.
+There is on-going training for all staff as well as many opportunities to further develop skills.
 Staff who are new to the school follow an induction programme which includes training and information on SEND.

 Additional Specialist Expertise:

 |For your child this would mean:

 The specialist professional will work with your child to understand their needs and make recommendations, which may include: